felixtsao/oneVR_devel/README.md

-# stitchVR
+# VR
 Project extended from an assignment in a Computational Photography class that stitches a set of input images together to create a realistic panorama.
 <p>
 Scale Invariant Feature Transform (SIFT) feature detection code from `http://www.cs.ubc.ca/~lowe/keypoints/`
 <p>
-Plans
+Monoscopic and stereoscopic VR camera mounts designed in OpenSCAD Plans
 -----
-0. Planning to port everything to Python/NumPy for continued development since MATLAB is proprietary.
+0. Planning to port everything to C++ for continued development since MATLAB is proprietary.
 Want to eventually release a free Virtual Reality (VR) video stitcher for amateur VR photographers as current stitching packages are expensive.
 1. Currently only works with still photographs; will need to extend to stereoscopic video.
 2. Current projection method is done using inverse cylindrical coordinates; want to cover a full 4π steradian FOV so may transition to using a spherical projection or cubic projection if beneficial.
 Seems like cubic projection is computationally more efficient but may result in undesired degradation of image quality.